SantiagoRR2004/PIC-book-exercise-docs/labmodule02/README-CDA.md

 #### What does your implementation do?

-Now the system monitors the CPU and memory of the device and loggs it at regular intervals.
+Now the constrained device application has a manager that monitors the CPU and memory of the device and loggs it at regular intervals.

 #### How does your implementation work?

-It works by using abstract classes and the psutil library.
+The SystemPerformanceManager creates instances of SystemCpuUtilTask and SystemMemUtilTask and uses them to log information about the CPU.
+The 2 classes inherit from an abstract class called BaseSystemUtilTask and they obtain the information by using the psutil library.

+An instance SystemPerformanceManager is used by the ConstrainedDeviceApp to monitor the CPU and memory of the device.

 ### Code Repository and Branch